freeblow/xray-ios-mac/README.md

-# An xray/v2ray iOS client
+# An xray/v2ray iOS and macOS client

+`Use Apple NetworkExtension`

 Download it and use it directly